 Last Feedback –

-- Have taken on the Feeback from the last meeting.
+- Have taken on the Feeback from the first presentation.

 - Developed presentation techniques.